HOME SCHOOLING IN HOBART AND TASMANIA

 Will my child be disadvantaged if I don’t teach them what they learn in school?

 Quite the contrary.
-School curriculums exist so that all schools will be on the same page, because teachers do not have the time or resources to teach each child independently.
-The content is arbitrary, often irrelevant, and subject to sudden and unexplained change.
-Research and experience have shown that children free to learn what interests them are happier, to achieve their goals and have no trouble ‘fitting in’ if they choose to return to the school system.
+School curricula exist so that all schools will be on the same page, because teachers do not have the time or resources to teach each child independently.
+The content may be arbitrary, irrelevant, and subject to sudden and unexplained change.
+Research and experience have shown that children free to learn what interests them are happier, able to achieve their goals and have no trouble ‘fitting in’ if they choose to return to the school system.

 "It’s no secret that a student is able to develop a higher level of mastery of a subject if they are interested and engaged."